user8555/user8555.github.io/_posts/2021-09-23-design-incremental-db-scaling.md

 Fault tolerance comes from being able to restart the entire operation from (1) in case of partial failures and not corrupting state anywhere with a partial failure.
 The orphan segments can be removed by a garbage collector since it will not have any references.

+In above steps, user needs to restart the operation manually in case of partial failures because the move txn is not logged in a transaction log.
+If we don't want user to restart manually, add step (0) which will log the operation into the txn log and a commit_lsn which logs the lsn until which the operations have been completed.

 ### Approach 2